 The management of large, established enterprises creates a range of multi-faceted challenges for the general manager.
 A general manager needs to understand the internal workings of a firm, how to assess and create a strategy, and how to take into account increasing globalization.
 While these issues are distinct, they are very much intertwined.
-As a result, this course will provide you with an integrated view of these challenges and show you that successful management in the 21st century requires a combination of insights drawn from economics, sociology, psychology and political economy.
+As a result, this course will provide you with an integrated view of these challenges and show you that successful management requires a combination of insights drawn from economics, sociology, psychology and political economy.
 The course has three main parts, and two "bookend" events.
-The course starts with a class in which you will meet your entire teaching team and receive a road-map for this semester-long journey.
+The course starts with a class in which you will meet the teaching team and receive a roadmap for this semester-long journey.